BrendaLoznik/breeding_bird_CBS_API/README.md

 The Breeding bird dataset provides insights into the breeding trends of endemic species that regularly breed in The Netherlands.
 My goal was to use the CBS API to explore this dataset and determine which birds show the  strongest positive and negative trend over the past 12 years.

-  - Created a while loop with an input variable that allows readers to select their species of interest
+  - Used the CBS API to access the breeding bird dataset
-  - Heatmap showing the reproductive index (centered around 100) over time
+  - Created a while loop with an input variable that allows readers to plot the reproductive trend of their species of interest
-  - The klapekster shows the strongest decrease over the past 12 years
+  - Produced a heatmap showing the reproductive index over time
-  - The roodborsttapuit shows the strongest increase over the past 12 years
+  - Concluded that the klapekster shows the strongest decrease and the roodborsttapuit the strongest increase over the past 12 years

 ![Screenshot](reproductive_trend.png)